What is Dementia?

 Your Will

-You may also want to use this time to review your Will, or prepare one if you do not already have one.
-In order to make your Will you must have the required capacity to do so.
-The test for capacity to make a Will is much higher than the test for capacity to make Lasting Powers of Attorney, so again it is important to make sure you prepare your Will as early as possible.
+In order to make a Will, you must have the required testamentary capacity.
+The test for capacity to make a Will is much higher than the test for capacity to make Lasting Powers of Attorney, so it is very important to make sure you prepare your Will as early as possible to avoid any potential issues with capacity.

 How can Timms help?